 Lens filters and help you change the nature of your photo.
 A neutral density filter lets you extend the shutter speed while avoiding a color cast on your photos.
 If you want a shallow depth of field, opening the aperture lets more light hit the sensor.
 That’s where the ND filter can help you out.

 There are different landscape filters, like graduated ND filters or Sky filters that put more blue in the sky.
-These filters may help you enhance the colors and light available when you photograph a sunrise or sunset.
+These filters may help you enhance the colors and light available when photographing a sunrise or sunset.

 Don’t Forget Your Post-Processing for Sunrise and Sunset Photos

 No photograph is complete without post-processing.
-I recommend using Luminar AI to get great results with minimal effort.
+I recommend using Luminar Neo to get great results with minimal effort.

-If you don't have Luminar AI yet, you can save $10 using my coupon code – BEEM when you buy it.
-More than that, I'll throw in my course – Luminar AI Elements – for free if you buy using my coupon code.
+If you don’t have Luminar Neo yet, you can save $10 using my coupon code – BEEM, when you buy it.

-Have fun and enjoy when you photograph sunrise and sunset photos!
+Have fun and enjoy when you photograph a sunrise!

 I think almost every photographer wants to shoot a sunrise or sunset at some point, either when they're learning photography or maybe after a while they see a scene and they think this will look better at sunrise or sunset.
 And that's what we're going to talk about today on I Like Your Picture.
 I'm William Beem.
 Welcome to I Like Your Picture.
 The show that helps you improve your photography with visual storytelling.